Kluster was co-founded by Dan Thompson and Rory Brown in 2016 to provide flexible, end-to-end sales analytics and forecasting for B2B companies.

 NVL, in partnership with SuperSeed, a UK based B2B Investment Fund, completed their investments in Kluster in March 2020, with the total investment round being £650,000.

-Avantika Gupta, an Investment Manager at NVL believes that the long-term prospects for Kluster are strong.
+Avantika Gupta, NVL’s Associate Investment Director believes that the long-term prospects for Kluster are strong.

 “For NVL to have invested at this challenging time for the UK economy is reflective of our belief that Kluster’s business model and technology are capable of weathering economic downturns.
 On behalf of everyone at NVL I would like to welcome Kluster to the Newable group and we look forward to working closely with the team in the future”.

 For Dan Thompson, Kluster’s future priorities are clear.